Get moving with National Walking Month

 Andrea Murphy, Active Kent & Medway Strategic Lead, said: “Moving more in our everyday lives can prevent a wide range of diseases.
 It can also help manage long term health conditions and it’s really important for our mental health.”

-There’s all sorts of ways to walk and include walking into our everyday lives.
+There’s all sorts of ways to walk and include walking into our lives.

 Active Kent & Medway caught up with Christine and Tracy who joined walking netball sessions offered by Age UK Kent Rivers in Faversham and Sittingbourne.